Yippy: History

 In 2012, Yippy received "Welcome to the Cloud" as a registered trademark with the USPTO.

-Yippy acquired MuseGlobal 6,500 pre-built Smart Connectors fully documented Source Factory that monitors, maintains and updates the Muse Smart Connectors on a 24/7 basis and guarantees high sustainable and scalable use.
+Yippy acquired MuseGlobal 6,500 pre-built Smart Connectors fully documented Source Factory that monitors, maintains and updates the Muse Smart Connectors on a 24/7 basis and guarantees highly sustainable and scalable use.

 Yippy received "Welcome to your Data" as a registered trademark with the USPTO.